Subconjunctival Hemorrhage: Causes and Treatments

 - Infections: Severe eye infections, although rare, can lead to bleeding beneath the conjunctiva.

 Diagnosis of a subconjunctival hemorrhage is generally straightforward and can be made through a visual examination by a healthcare professional.
-However, if the hemorrhage is recurrent or associated with other symptoms, further evaluation may be necessary to rule out underlying conditions.
-This could include blood tests, blood pressure monitoring, or imaging studies.
+It is usually easy to diagnose and often does not require complex tests.

 Observation and Time